Formosa Winery Tasting House

-Located south of Orlando and west of Kissimmee in Osceola County, our winery provides a refuge from the hustle and bustle of US Highway 192 and the tourism corridor.
-Formosa Gardens is about 1.5 miles from Disney World on W. Irlo Bronson Highway, west of I-4.
+Located south of Orlando and west of Kissimmee in Osceola County, Formosa Winery provides a refuge from the hustle and bustle of US Highway 192 and the tourism corridor.

 We are dedicated to celebrating healthy lifestyles, food, drink, community, and culture while setting a constructive example of social, economic, and environmental responsibility.

 We serve award-winning fruit wines from Island Grove Wine Company, and Keel and Curley as well as traditional wines of international origins, and craft beers.

 Our bistro produces fresh artisanal food.
 Many of our ingredients are sourced from our eight acres of sustainable gardens.

 With roughly 3,000 square feet of indoor meeting space and expansive outdoor venues surrounded by botanical gardens, our winery is the perfect locale for weddings and other special celebrations and business meetings.
 We also enjoy hosting seasonal festivals, such as Oktoberfest.

-For us, this lush venue consisting of gardens, farmers’ market, vineyards, fresh fruits, herbs and vegetables, is a vehicle for embracing and enjoying life, for expanding horizons, for deepening connections, and for experiencing beauty all around us.
+Our lush venue consisting of gardens, vineyards, fresh fruit, herbs and vegetables, is a vehicle for embracing and enjoying life, for expanding horizons, for deepening connections, and for experiencing beauty all around us.

 Farm-to-table and farm-to-glass aren’t just buzzwords here.
 They are what we practice and wish to share with our families, friends, and guests.

 In the theater enclave of our winery, we seek to educate people and other enterprises about sustainable, healthy practices and inspire them to adopt smarter ways of doing things.

-Come visit us and savor a glass of our award-winning wine, a pint of craft beer, or a cup of fresh tea or coffee!
+Come visit us and savor a glass of our award-winning wine, a pint of craft beer, a cup of fresh tea, or coffee!

 Our Partners & Team